vyapp/vy/BOOK.md

 Suppose you are editing the end a line then you decide you need to edit the beginning of the line.
 You could spend some time by moving it character by character but that doesn't sound cool.

-Switch to NORMAL mode then press.
+Switch to NORMAL mode then press:

     <Key-p>